daostack/alchemy-monorepo/documentation/example-session.md

   web3Provider: 'ws://url.to.web3.node/',
 })

-// get an Observable for list of DAOs const daoObservable = arc.daos()
+// get an Observable for list of DAOs. const daoObservable = arc.daos()
 // we get the first return item from the obervable const { first } = require('rxjs/operators')